Polyhedral Clinching Auctions with a Single Sample: Proof of Theorem

 where $\tilde{c}:=\min_{i\in X\setminus V}c_i$. \end{proposition}

-The proof of Proposition \ref{payment2} shows that if (\ref{payment3}) holds, at the end of an iteration, it also holds true at the beginning of the iteration.
-To the best of our knowledge, this is the first one to use a type of "backward'' mathematical induction for the Polyhedral Clinching Auction.
+For the proof, we show that if (\ref{payment3}) holds at the end of an iteration, it also holds at the beginning of the iteration.
+To the best of our knowledge, this is the first study to use a type of \textit{backward} mathematical induction for the polyhedral clinching auction.

-We then consider the iteration in which the price clocks of all non-virtual buyers reach $\min_{i\in V}v_i$.
-Thus, it holds $x_i=p_i=0$ for $i\in N\setminus V$.
-Using this and Proposition \ref{payment2}, we obtain the following guarantee.
-Theorem \ref{payment} is directly related to the proof of Theorem \ref{LWofHS} because the left side is exactly the lower bound of LW.